Gainbridge Fieldhouse: NCAA tournament

-Wrestling
+Professional wrestling

 WWE has hosted many shows such as Raw and SmackDown.

 WCW has hosted the PPV event Sin (2001).

-It also hosted many PPV events such as The Great American Bash (2006), SummerSlam (2008), Survivor Series (2012), and Clash of Champions (2016).
+It also hosted many PPV events such as The Great American Bash (2006), SummerSlam (2008), Survivor Series (2012), and Clash of Champions (2016), and most recently Fastlane on October 7, 2023.

 The fieldhouse is notable for being the location of many landmark moments for the professional wrestling group The Shield, who debuted on November 18, 2012, at Survivor Series, broke up on the June 2, 2014 episode of WWE Raw and reunited on the October 9, 2017 episode of WWE Raw.

+In August 2025, WWE announced a new PLE, named Wrestlepalooza to take place at the arena.
+This is the inaugural event under the new five-year agreement between WWE and ESPN, which introduces Premium Live Events to ESPN platforms.
+The event is notable for being John Cena's final appearance in Indianapolis during his 2025 Farewell Tour.

 Auto racing

 In 2015, the fieldhouse hosted the Indy Invitational, with midget car racing and outlaw kart racing held on a dirt track erected on the arena floor.